jindongjie/blog-vuepress-2025/docs/gentoo/My Gentoo Linux Upgrade Guide[dracut+systemdboot].md

 ```

-Read it all and makesure nothing gona breake your system.
+Read it all and make sure nothing gona break your system(crucial package and they dependencies won't conflit).

 - Final part is rebuild list
 ```haskell